ahdinosaur/leds-101/README.md

 ## what to expect from this workshop

-this workshop should provide a rough field guide to begin your LED adventures.

-we won't be able to explain everything in depth, instead we will give breadcrumbs you can use later: an overview of the landscape, what things in this landscape are called, and how to get started on your learning journey.
+this workshop is a whirlwind introduction to the concepts and practices to get started with off-grid art using programmable LEDs.

+in our short time together, we hope to provide useful breadcrumbs to help you navigate the trails ahead:

+- an overview of the landscape
+- what things in this world are called
+- how to get started on your journey
+- what to look out for as you go
+- some tips and tricks for your practice

 ???